 On the other hand, DeFi takes all the key elements that make centralized finance work and places them on an infrastructure that operates in the hands of the people.

 For example, a bank may offer you a 0.5% interest rate but lends with 3%.
 That means that they are earning 2.5% more from the transactions.
-With DeFi, the one with the deposit will gain the total interest instead.
+With Decentralized Finance, the one with the deposit will gain the total interest instead.

 Another aspect is transactions.
 Often, payment companies dictate fees and rates without anyone being able to change things.
 Now with DeFi as an option, no one has to settle for waiting days for their salary or pay unfair rates set by these entities.